-ii) If

-$$\varphi \in U(D(A))$$

-, then $(UAU^{-1}(\varphi))(x) = f(x)\varphi(x)$ for μ a.e. $x \in \Omega$.
+ii) If $\varphi \in U(D(A))$, then $(UAU^{-1}(\varphi))(x) = f(x)\varphi(x)$ for μ a.e. $x \in \Omega$.

 Clearly, this generalizes the finite dimensional case.
-In particular, once we have the spectral theorem we can use it to define functions f(A) of A for a suitably large class of functions f.
+In particular, once we have the Spectral Theorem we can use it to define functions f(A) of A for a suitably large class of functions f.
 This provides a so called functional calculus.
-We will see that $\{f(A)\}$ forms a C^ -algebra - an important observation in view of modern axiomatics of quantum mechanics, see e.g. [67].
-More important in view of the proof of Theorem 2.8 is that we can turn this picture around - having first a suitable functional calculus, one can deduce Theorem 2.8 by employing the Riesz Representation Theorem 2.25.
+We will see that $\{f(A)\}$ forms a C^ -algebra - an important observation in view of the modern axiomatics of quantum mechanics, see e.g. [74].
+More importantly in view of the proof of Theorem 2.8 is that we can turn this picture around - having first a suitable functional calculus, one can deduce Theorem 2.8 by employing the Riesz Representation Theorem 2.25.

-The proof of Theorem 2.8 consists of several main steps which are presented below, following [55, Sections VII.1-VII.3; VIII.3].
+The proof of Theorem 2.8 consists of several main steps which are presented below.
+The proof assumes a couple of results which may be taught in a basic functional analysis course.
+The overall presentation follows [63, Sections VII.1-VII.3; VIII.3].